 Weakened heart aside, John Shelton was not going to let his 76th birthday go by without a celebration.

-He spoke to his hospice team about it, and told them he was determined to celebrate for fear it would be his last birthday.
-They supported and encouraged him, and joined him in planning the big day.
+He spoke to his hospice team about it and told them he was determined to celebrate.
+They supported him, encouraged him, and joined him in planning the big day.

 John’s traditional birthday celebration was an evening out to eat with Jane at the restaurant of his choice.
 This year would be no different.
-He told his hospice team that he wanted to go out with his wife to Red Lobster.
+He told his hospice team that he wanted to enjoy a meal with his wife at Red Lobster.